itiligent/Sonos-OpenWRT-VLANs/README.md

     option user 'nobody'
 ```

-## Tracking of Changes
+## Future Sonos Changes?

+If previous behavior is a good predictor of future things, Sonos will be well on track to break things again.

-The Sonos ecosystem is evolving and may change agains in future.
-The above config was last tested on 12th Jan 2025 with the latest available Sonos S80 application & firmware 100% working with all features.
-(Sonos controller IOS/Android application, Airplay, device discovery & new device setup working perfectly from either LAN or Guest VLANs.)
+The above config was tested on both Android and Apple devices on 12th Jan 2025 with the current latest available Sonos S80 application & firmware.
+All functions at that time were 100% working (Sonos S80 app, Airplay, new device discovery, new device setup, volume control, speaker grouping and Samba music library access all whilst connected to either the LAN VLAN or Guest VLAN).

-Please submit an issue or a suggestion if you find there's anything missed or not working.
+Please submit an issue if you notice something is not working, or share any helpful suggestions.